Overland, Kansas - Sprint PCS is diversifying the wireless-service offerings in its company-owned stores and adding new stores at a quick pace.

-At the end of August, the stores began selling Virgin Mobile-branded prepaid service as their first non-Sprint-branded wireless service.
-They also began offering Sprint-branded local land-line service for the first time as part of the new Sprint Complete Sense package, which bundles Sprint-brand local and long-distance landline services with Sprint wireless service in one monthly bill.
+This week, the stores began selling Virgin Mobile-branded prepaid service as their first non-Sprint-branded wireless service.
+They also began offering Sprint-branded local landline service for the first time as part of the new Sprint Complete Sense package, which bundles Sprint-brand local and long-distance landline services with Sprint wireless service in one monthly bill.
 Previously, the stores sold only Sprint long distance.

 Those numbers exclude Sprint-branded stores owned by Sprint's affiliate carriers, which operate their own networks but brand them with the Sprint name.
 Their stores number roughly 200, the company said.